-4.4 If a dog (as the aggressor) should bite or in any way injure a sheep, such dog shall at once be disqualified and the competitor held responsible for any damage done to the sheep.
+4.4 If a dog (as the aggressor) should bite or in any way injure a sheep, such dog shall at once be disqualified and the competitor held responsible for any damage caused by that dog.

-4.5 If a sheep charges a dog and the dog (in self defence) then snaps at and nips the sheep (although a bark is preferred) the dog should not be disqualified.
-However points may be deducted at the Judge's discretion.
+4.5 If a sheep charges a dog or is reluctant to move and the dog (in self defence or to move the sheep in the required direction) then snaps at, nips or bites the sheep (although a bark is preferred) the dog should not be disqualified as long as it is a clean bite.
+Points may be deducted at the Judge's discretion.